NEW YORK TECH CATALOG 2024–2025

 Students with a concentration may complete the M.B.A. program in as few as 36 credits.
 The program consists of the waivable program core, the non-waivable program core, capstone course, and concentration courses.

-Curriculum Requirements for the Master of Science in Risk Management
+Curriculum Requirements for Master of Science in Risk Management

 Major Requirements